solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 ![The expansion to omni-channel causes issues.](media/omni-channel.png 'Omni-channel causes issues like siloed insights')

 WWI has considered using a traditional data warehouse to join data from their disparate systems to gain insights in one location.
 Their biggest concerns with this approach are the amount of time to put such a system in place and properly maintain it, but even more so, having an inherent delay between when new data is written to the source system and when that data is moved into the data warehouse.
 They would like to have access to data from all systems while it is fresh, but do so in a way that is highly scalable and able to support complex joins between the external sources and internal SQL server tables as well.
+They also want to be able to use their existing codebase while enabling a flexible scale-out architecture.

 However, there are times when they would like to move data into storage to provide denormalized and aggregated representations of their data for reporting purposes.
 In other terms, a data mart.
 However, they would like to also take advantage of distributed storage of this data, which would include sharding the data across multiple databases.
 They are concerned about the level of effort to shard their data, access that data, and maintain the distributed system.